JulienBrn/database_scripts/descriptions/dbrun_documentation.md

 # Goal

 Provide a runner for reproducible, self documenting pipelines.
-The code and configuration files can be accessed on [github](https://github.com/JulienBrn/database_scripts).
+The code and most basic information can be accessed on [github](https://github.com/JulienBrn/database_scripts).

 # Usage